parasoft/soatest-cucumber/README.md

 ## Tutorial

-The [tutorial](tutorial.md) provides step-by-step instructions for how to test a real web application by executing a [Cucumber](https://cucumber.io) test scenario with [Parasoft SOAtest](https://www.parasoft.com/product/soatest/).
+The [tutorial](tutorial.md) provides step-by-step instructions for how to test the Parabank web application by executing a [Cucumber](https://cucumber.io) test scenario with [Parasoft SOAtest](https://www.parasoft.com/product/soatest/).
 [Click here](tutorial.md) to view the tutorial.